jpdias/jpdias.github.io/_posts/2026-06-13-old-tricks-fighting-ai-analyst.md

 ISO files are a favored delivery vector because they frequently bypass email gateway scanners.
 Since the archive format is treated as a "disk image" rather than executable content, many automated scanners just shrug and let it through.

-Mounting the ISO reveals a folder structure deliberately designed to look like a legitimate business document package:
+Mounting the ISO reveals a folder structure with several files, from XMLs to PDFs and a VBS script:

 ```
 0Oficl0779...vbs (4.6 MB)       ← Entry point, sitting at the ISO root